 5 Easy Steps to Buy a Second Home

 You might assume that deciding on a sales price first is the most important step, and while price carries weight, it is not what always drives the decision to buy a second home.
-If you've got your heart set on a vacation home on the beach, let's say, on Hawaii Island, for example, you may find it a bit shocking that you cannot buy a single-family home on the water for half a million.
+If you've got your heart set on a vacation home on the beach, let's say, on the island of Hawaii, for example, you'll be hard-pressed to buy a single-family home on the water for half a million dollars.
 If the only place you can afford is near Puna and you don't want to live where it rains a lot, then your search on that island is over.

-The type of home you may choose to buy for a second home could also involve location.
-For example, if you're planning to buy a home in the mountains, on the more affordable end are small cabins all the way to high-end ski resort haciendas that can run in the millions.
+The type of home you want to buy for a second home could also involve location.
+For example, if you're planning to buy a home in the mountains, on the more affordable end are small cabins all the way to high-end ski resort haciendas that can run into the millions.
 If you want an oceanfront home, situated squarely on the ocean, even a small shack will cost a lot more than you may imagine.
-The harsh truth is in today's economy you may need to settle instead for an ocean view.
+The harsh truth is that, in today's economy, you may need to settle instead for an ocean view.

 Perhaps a condo or townhome is more your style because you might prefer more amenities, less yard work or maintenance.
 Condos also offer a lock-and-go lifestyle, which makes some absentee owners feel more secure while away from their second home.

-Not just any Realtor.
 This is not the time to haul your cousin George out of the cobwebs and ask him to help you to buy a second home.
 Look for a local real estate agent who represents buyers in the area where you want to buy.
-A local agent should possess valuable insight and knowledge in the area.
+An experienced local agent should possess valuable insight and knowledge in the area.

-Also, don't make the mistake of thinking the listing agent will have your best interests at heart or that the listing agent will give you a break somehow because that's not how it works.
+Also, don't make the mistake of thinking the listing agent will have your best interests at heart or that the listing agent will give you a break somehow.
 This is not to suggest there are no unethical agents in the business because there are bad agents in the business just like in any other profession, but do you want a bad, unethical agent to represent you in any way, shape or manner?
 Probably not.

 Also, by using a local lender, you increase the chances the lender will pull an appraiser from a local pool of appraisers.
 It is important to have a local appraiser who is familiar with the neighborhood to appraise your home.
 Some "online" mortgage lenders end up with out-of-area appraisers, and that's one way to get a low appraisal that could blow your transaction.